 Although all the problems are too broad to address at once, yet the dream for a prosperous Somalia is hanged by a thread.
 This is owing to the fact that Somalis prefer clan ideologies and pursue personal interests over the public cause.
 There is nothing like a shared goal or unified aspiration at the moment.
 God knows when the lawlessness and instability would come to an end, but I believe, the pain is now hurting every Somali.
 The chaotic situation would no more loss momentum but rather would swallow up more innocent lives as long as Somalis deepen their divide.

 There seems a glimpse of a better future for Somalia after the London Conference on Somalia.
 If the recommendations proposed in the communiqué are fulfilled by those concerned, Somalis can dust off their grotesque past and usher a new era of peace and stability.
 Let the above ills that drove Somalis bonkers over the decades serve good lessons and make sure you breathe a new life to your country.

 The Transitional Federal Government (TFG) should also be praised for their determined effort to pick up the pieces and rebuild the country’s ruined public institutions.
 The defeat and removal of Alshabab from the main towns in southern Somalia is a rainbow of new hope and will further strengthen the confidence of the state-building mechanisms.

-Somalis say ‘Let us talk means let us reach solution,’for that reason I advise you, my brothers and sisters, to dialogue with one another and listen to each other respectfully.
+Somalis say ‘let us talk means let us reach a solution,’ for that reason I advise you, my brothers and sisters, to dialogue with one another and listen to each other respectfully.
 Let’s preserve the optimism that materialised and give peace a chance so that the Diaspora return home and invest in more.